shellc0de27/Repo-Generator/README.md

 ## Install

-- Requires Python 2.7 at this moment.
-However, will be py 3.6+ ONLY very soon.
+- Requires Python 3.6 or higher (tested on 3.6)

 ## Author